SETI/rms-pds4indextools/docs/pds4_create_collection_product.rst

 provided.
 The resulting collection product is sorted by ``Member Status`` and then by ``LIDVID``.

-**NOTE**: This tool does not generate the associated collection product label file.
-All data providers are advised to work with their assigned Node to create the collection product label file.
+**NOTE**: Due to the specialized contents of each collection product label, this tool does not generate a collection product label file to accompany the generated CSV file; all data providers are advised to work with their assigned PDS Node to create an appropriate collection product label file.
+However, to avoid any collection product label that may be present from accidentally being included as a member of the collection itself, label files with the name ``collection_<collection_name>.xml`` are ignored when producing the collection product.

 Command Line Arguments